Jason Mattera

 Jason Joseph Mattera (born September 8, 1983) is an American writer, conservative activist, radio host, and Emmy-nominated journalist.
 Originally from New York City, Mattera started in conservative political activism as a student at Roger Williams University.
 In 2010, Mattera released his first New York Times bestseller, Obama Zombies.
 Mattera's second book, Hollywood Hypocrites, was published in 2012, and his third book, Crapitalism, was published in 2014, all by Simon & Schuster.
 Mattera was editor of Human Events magazine from 2010–12, and from 2010–13 hosted a weekend talk show on the New York City radio station 77 WABC.

-In 2015, Mattera became a correspondent for the syndicated TV series Crime Watch Daily, which is produced and syndicated by Warner Bros.
+In 2015, Mattera became a correspondent for the syndicated TV series Crime Watch Daily, which was produced and syndicated by Warner Bros.
 He has received two Emmy nominations for his work on the show.

 Personal background and education

 Born in the New York City borough of Brooklyn, Mattera is of Italian and Puerto Rican descent.
 Mattera grew up in Sunset Park, Brooklyn and graduated from Bishop Ford Central Catholic High School in 2001.
 In 2005, Jason Mattera graduated summa cum laude from Roger Williams University with a Bachelor of Science degree in business management and communications.